semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 You can use a comma separated list to ignore multiple patterns: `SAST_EXCLUDED_PATHS: "*.py, tests"` would ignore all of the above paths.

-#### Solution #3: Upgrade to Semgrep CI

-To improve performance by 10x on a typical project, you can use our own CI agent [Semgrep CI](/semgrep-ci/overview/) directly by adding the job definition as shown on the [GitLab + Semgrep](https://semgrep.dev/for/gitlab) page.

-Semgrep CI skips scanning unchanged files in merge requests but still lets you keep your GitLab SAST workflow.

 ### `semgrep-sast` reports false positives or false negatives

 If you're not getting results where you should, or you get too many results, the problem might be with the patterns Semgrep scans for.
 Semgrep search patterns look just like the source code they're meant to find, so they are easy to learn and update.